inkarkat/vim-ArgsAndMore/README.md

 - Support [range] on :ArgsFilter.
 - Add :ArgsFilterDo variant of :ArgsFilter.
 - Use proper error aborting for :Bufdo, :Argdo, and :[CL]Do\*.
-- FIX: Avoid creating jump on :windo / :tabdo.
+- FIX: Avoid creating jump on :bufdo / :windo / :tabdo.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.035!__